ian-lundy27/Workshop-Lab/README.md

 The topic class takes a file directory and extracts all the files inside into a linked list.
 From there it makes an Article object with each of the files in that list.
 It also has methods to analyze the Articles:

-*richestText* Compares all the Articles in the Topic, and return the one with the most diverse vocabulary.

-*top20Words* Returns the 20 most frequent words in the inputted Article.
+*addFileToDir* Adds a new text file to a chosen directory

+*newTopic* Creates a new topic folder in the library

 ### Article

-The Article class makes the article into a string file, where other methods parse and analyze the content, such as retrieving the number of words, statements, individual words, and removing stop words.
+The Article class makes the article into a string file, where other methods parse.

 *parseContent*: Skims through the article and removes all characters except for letters and numbers, this makes a list of all words in the file without anything else.
 Removal exceptions for words like x-ray and U.S.A, so that they keep their hyphens and periods respectively.

-*buildWordList*: Breaks the parsed string apart into a array consisting of every word.
+*buildWordList*: Breaks the parsed string apart into an array consisting of every word.

-*findWordFrequency*: Builds a hash map to keep count of how many times each word in the article appears.

-*sortFrequencyList*: Builds a linked list with all the words sorted by number of appearances.
-Words that appear the same amount of times are sorted alphabetically.

 *removeStopWords*: Makes an array list of all words, excluding the stop words listed in the "stopwords.txt" file.

-*statementCount*: Count periods, question marks, and exclamation marks to return the number of sentences.

 ### SentimentAnalysis (Class)
 The SentimentAnalysis class is designed to take in a given Article, and from there analyze the sentiment of the text in the Article to determine if it has a positive or negative tone.